 Source: Reduce your stress to protect your heart, Harvard Medical School, 2011

-• Why do we sneeze?
+• Why do you sneeze?

 You can’t control a sneeze because it’s an involuntary reflex.
 Sneezes are your body’s way of getting rid of things it doesn’t like including dust, pollen or smells like cigarette smoke.
 When an irritant is in your nose, it sends a message to your brain that activates your abdominals, chest muscles, lungs and tongue to force air out of your nose and mouth.